Improved frequency hierarchy treatment for anisotropic spectral distortions: Equilibrium solutions for the anisotropic transport problem

 \subsection{Changing the reference temperature}

 What happens when we {\it choose} to describe the problem with respect to a different reference blackbody temperature, $\Tz\neq \TCMB$?
-In this case, nothing should change in terms of spectral evolution.
-Shifting the reference blackbody temperature, we then have
+In this case, nothing should change in terms of spectral evolution (we are simply using a different formulation of the problem).
+Shifting the reference blackbody temperature, we then have the replacement

-with $x=x_{\rm CMB} \, \TCMB/\Tz$ and $\Thetaref=\Tz/\TCMB-1$.
+with $x_{\rm CMB}=x \, \Tz/\TCMB=x(1+\Thetaref)$ and $\Thetaref=\Tz/\TCMB-1$.
 Assuming small variations, this gives